 Section 150G of the Act requires a local government to either adopt model procedures made by the State Government or to adopt other processes.
-The processes outlined in this policy regarding meeting conduct is in accordance with state government's Model Meeting Procedures dated September 2020.
+The processes outlined in this policy regarding meeting conduct is in accordance with the state government's Model Meeting Procedures as amended from time to time (Department of State Development, Infrastructure, Local Government and Planning, 10 November 2022 Version 3).